michael-doubez/filestat_exporter/README.md

     - patterns: ["archives/*.tar.gz"]
       enable_crc32_metric: false
       enable_nb_line_metric: false

+  # other trees
+  trees: []
 ```

+Notes:

-Note: if a file is matched by a pattern more than once, only the first match's config is used
+  - if a file is matched by a pattern more than once, only the first match's config is used
+  - if no tree name is defined, the label is not used

 ### Pattern format